petros-d/docs/docs/enterprise/faq.md

 ### How does patching work for this setup?

 Kubernetes and node upgrades are generally managed by the customer.
 Platform version upgrades are performed with Helm, assisted by Astronomer support team if required.
 See https://www.astronomer.io/docs/ee-upgrade-guide/.

-## Astronomer Cloud

-### How often does Astronomer perform pentests for its own platform?
-How quickly are vulnerabilities from these reports addressed?

-We are in the process of SOC2 Type2 certification, and as such our policy on pen-testing our SaaS service is changing.
-We will follow industry standards in accordance with SOC2 guidelines.